tinymce/tinymce-docs/cloud-deployment-guide/cloud-troubleshooting.md

 Check the `apiKey` provided in the script tag:

-- Remove any leading or trailing spaces
+- Remove any leading or trailing spaces.
-- Any other characters that are not in your apiKey.
+- Any other characters that are not in your API key.
 If you are using variable substitution, ensure that the variable is substituting properly.
 - Matches the API key shown at {{site.accountpageurl}}.

 ## "This domain is not registered with Tiny Cloud.
 Please review your approved domains."